balajijadhav17/IIT_BOMBAY-INTERSHIP-PROJECT/README.md

-# Temporal Emotion Transition Modeling for Student Engagement Analysis enough this title ?
+# Temporal Emotion Transition Modeling for Student Engagement Analysis
 A comprehensive multi-modal cognitive state recognition system that analyzes EEG, eye tracking, GSR, and facial emotion data to identify patterns in cognitive states and emotional responses using advanced machine learning techniques.